• Skip to primary navigation

 Topping to your liking:

-• 2 tps caraway seeds mixed with rough salt
+- 2 teaspoons caraway seeds mixed with rough salt

 Instructions

-• Activate yeast: Pour lukewarm water into a cup, add some sugar, and active dry yeast.
+- Activate yeast: Pour 2/3 cup lukewarm water into a cup, add 1/4 teaspoon sugar, and 1 and 1/2 teaspoon active dry yeast.
 Stir, and let it stand in a warm place for about 10-15 minutes until it forms a foam on the surface.

-• Add flour, salt, mayonnaise, and yeast activated in water in a large bowl.
+- Make yeast dough: Add 2 and 1/2 cups all-purpose flour, 1 teaspoon salt, 1/3 cup mayonnaise, and activated yeast in a large bowl.
 Using a fork, coarsely mix the wet ingredients with the flour.
 Turn out onto a floured surface and work into a smooth dough with your hands.

-• After 40 minutes, place the dough on a work surface and knead briefly.
+- Shape Housky rolls: After 40 minutes, dump the dough on a work surface and knead briefly.
 Divide the dough into five equal-sized pieces.
 Further, divide each dough into three parts and roll them into strands.
 The length of one strand should be about as long as your hand from the palm to the end of your middle finger.

-• Prepare egg wash to brush on the rolls.
-Whisk a whole egg in a bowl with a fork.
-Add two tablespoons of water and whisk again.
+- Topping: Prepare egg wash to brush on the rolls.
+Whisk 1/4 medium egg in a bowl with a fork.
+Add 1 Tablespoon water and whisk again.

-• Lightly brush the risen braided roll with egg wash.
-Then sprinkle the surface with a modest amount of poppy seeds or caraway seeds mixed with salt.
+- Lightly brush the raised rolls with egg wash.
+Then sprinkle their surface with a modest amount of poppy seeds or caraway seeds mixed with salt.

-• Preheat oven to 360 °F (180 °C).
-Move the wire rack to the center of the oven.
-Place a pot of boiling water in the bottom of the oven to create steam inside.
-Bake the braided bread rolls in a prepared oven for about 15-20 minutes until golden brown.
+- Bake the rolls: Preheat oven to 360 °F. Move the wire rack to the center of the oven.
+Place a pot of boiling water on the bottom of the oven to create steam inside.
+Bake the braided bread rolls in the prepared oven for about 15-20 minutes until golden brown.

 Notes